DIY Leather Cord Necklace with Owl Pendant – Beginners Tutorial

 6. I pulled the cord leaving a little space.

-7. Through that space, I inserted the green cord halfway.
+7. Through that space, insert the green end of your cord halfway.

 8. I tightened the violet cord to secure the green one in place.

-9. At this point, you should have both colors on each side of the pendant.
+9. At this point, you should have 2 pieces of cord both colors on each side of the pendant.

 10. I made the first knot a few centimeters (about an inch) away from the pendant.